CDidier80/www.money-buddy.net/README.md

 ![retirement snapshot](https://i.ibb.co/wM7p0Fr/4-B5-FA731-A8-B8-4-CC2-920-E-8-BD3820696-CB.jpg)

 ## Description

+This app was inspired by needs of many friends, family and others who desire greater control over their personal financial planning; Informed, USER-controlled financial insights should be accessible to everyone, regardless of their familiarity with spreadsheet software.

-A full stack web app designed to making financial planning easy, accessible, and comprehensive.
+This full-stack web app is designed to make personal financial planning both easy and comprehensive.
+A simple and intuitive user-interface lays atop sophisticated, automated financial planning logic that provide valuable analysis and reporting on each user's unique situation.

-The site will integrate a set of micro tools and widgets designed to analyze and report on a various aspects of user's personal financial situation.
-The combined effect of the various tools will be to create an integrated, macro view of  personal finance that empowers the user to make informed decisions about their money.
+The UI is comprised of a toolset of financial widgets.
+At this state of development, the app covers the topics of budgeting, cashflows, and retirement planning - with many more features on the way.

 ## Technologies used
    <div width="39%" align="right">